Ditaji Kambundji

 Ditaji Kambundji (born 20 May 2002) is a Swiss athlete specialising in the sprint hurdles.
-She won the bronze medal in the 100 metres hurdles at the 2022 European Championships and bronze for the 60 metres hurdles at the 2023 European Indoor Championships.
+She is the reigning World Champion in the 100 metres hurdles.
+She also won a bronze medal at the 2022 European Championships and bronze over the 60 metres hurdles at the 2023 European Indoor Championships.

-Kambundji was the 100 m hurdles 2021 European under-20 champion.
-She competed in the event at the delayed 2020 Tokyo Olympics in 2021.
-She is the Swiss indoor record holder for the 60 m hurdles and a five-time national champion.
+Kambundji was the 100 m hurdles 2021 European under-20 champion and 2023 European U23 champion.
+She competed in the event at both the delayed 2020 Tokyo and 2024 Paris Olympics.
+She is the Swiss record holder for the 60 m hurdles and 100 m hurdles.
+She is also a six-time national champion.
+Her personal best of 12.24 s puts her seventh on the all-time top list.

-Personal life
+Early life and family

-Kambundji was born in Bern to a Congolese father and a Swiss mother.
+Ditaji Kambundji was born on 20 May 2002 in Bern to a Congolese father, Safuka, and a Swiss mother, Ruth.
+She is the last of four children.
 Her older sister is Swiss sprinter Mujinga Kambundji.